-You can see the overriding function by selecting the dimmed menu item and pressing < FT>.
+You can see the overriding function by selecting the dimmed menu item and pressing < (ET) >.

-If you cancel the overriding function's setting, the dimmed menu item will become settable.
+If you cancel the overriding function's setting, the dimmed menu item will become settable b Using the Touch Screen

 Some dimmed menu items will not show the overriding function.